Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

 \subsection{The Outer Loop: grid search and data-simulation comparison}

 There can be different ways to define the outer loop.
-One way might be an iterative algorithm where at each step the simulations and data are compared and parameters are updated with some criterion.
+One way might be an iterative algorithm where at each step simulation and data are compared, and parameters are updated with some criterion.

-Here we use a simpler strategy, we implement a grid search of the parameters to be optimized to find the best match.
-The parameters we considered are A and T, namely the amplitude and the period of the neuro-modulation.
-We run a 5x5 grid with parameter A linearly ranging from $1$ to $6$ and parameter T linearly ranging from $1s$ to $2s$.
+Here we used a simpler strategy, implementing a grid search of the parameters to be optimized, in order to find the best match between simulations and data.
+The parameters we considered are $A$ and $T$, namely the amplitude and the period of the neuro-modulation (Eq.~\eqref{neuromodulation}).
+We run a 21(T)$\times$22(A) grid search with parameter $A$ linearly ranging from $0.0$ to $6$, and parameter $T$ linearly ranging from \SI{0.37}{s} to \SI{6.9}{s}.
+This choice was performed heuristically.
+However, it is possible to run a wider and denser grid search at the cost of a higher computational expense.

-We analyzed each simulation by evaluating the distributions of waves frequencies, speeds and directions (see Fig.\ref{figS4}).
-These distributions are directly compared with the respective distribution evaluated in the experimental recording.
-The quality of the match is evaluated though the Kullback-Leibler divergence between the experimental and the simulated distributions.